Donte Mathis

-Donte Mathis (born July 13, 1977) is an American basketball coach and former professional player who is an assistant coach for the Texas State Bobcats men's team.
+Donte Marcel Mathis (born July 13, 1977) is an American basketball coach and former professional player who is an assistant coach for the Texas State Bobcats men's team.
 He played college basketball for the Bobcats from 1995 to 1999.
 Mathis played professionally in Europe for 13 years.

 Playing career

 High school career

 Mathis attended East Central High School in San Antonio, Texas.
 He was a starter during his senior season as his team achieved a 35–0 record and won the 1995 Class 5A boys basketball state championship.

 College career

 Mathis was a four-year starter for the Bobcats under the direction of head coach Mike Miller.
 He was the runner-up for the Southland Conference Freshman of the Year award during the 1995–96 season.

 The Bobcats won the conference and tournament championship during the 1996–97 season.
 The team advanced to the first round of the 1997 NCAA tournament for the second tournament appearance in program history.
 Mathis was selected to the All-Southland second team and was named by his coaches and teammates as the Bobcats' most valuable player.

 As a junior in the 1997–98 season, Mathis led his team in scoring with 18.6 points per game and was selected again as his team's most valuable player.
 He was named to the All-Southland first team.

 In his 1998–99 senior season, Mathis led his team in scoring for a second consecutive year with 17.6 points per game as the Bobcats finished with a 19–9 record.
 He was chosen as the Southland Conference Men's Basketball Player of the Year and named to the All-Southland first team.
 The Bobcats won their second Southland Conference championship.

 Mathis' career scoring record of 1,622 points ranks fourth highest in program history.
 He also ranks 3rd in steals with 161, 10th in assists with 259 and 16th in rebounds with 567.
 He is one of only four Bobcats players to have 1,300+ points, 500+ rebounds and 100+ steals.
 Mathis was inducted into the Texas State Athletics Hall of Honor in 2020.